CarlVinggaard/News-Aggregator/README.md

     - Safari

 - Important tests are:
-    - Test that the content is displayed properly on small and large screens (all three pages)
+    - Test that the content is displayed properly on small and large screens (both front page and search results)
     - Test that the navbar menu collapses on small screens
     - Test that the collapsed navbar works correctly

-    - Index.html:
-        - Check that the slider/carousel changes image every 8 seconds
-        - Test that the buttons on the slider link to the correct section of the journeys.html page
+    - Test that the links work correctly in all row 'types' (the top story, and rows with one, two or three articles in them)
-        - Test that the buttons in the 'journeys' section of the front page redirect correctly
+    - Test that the navigation between categories works

-    - Journeys.html:
+    - Test that navigating between countries works
-        - Test that the buttons redirect to the order.html page
+    - Test that searching a keyword works

-    - Order.html:
-        - Test that the input fields are all required by submitting an incomplete form
-        - Test that the e-mail field requirement works correctly, by submitting an invalid e-mail address (e.g. one that lacks '@')
-        - Test that the datepicker works correctly by filling out the 'From' and 'To' fields without typing the numbers
+    - Test that the search filters work

 ## Deployment